Skip to main content

 How much does it cost to transfer a car title in Washington?

-The Washington title transfer fee is $15.00, plus state sales/use tax (6.50%), registration fees, and any county or local add-ons.
-The calculator above gives an estimate; always verify the final amount with Washington State Department of Licensing (DOL).
+The Washington title transfer fee is $15.00, plus any applicable state sales/use tax (6.50%), registration fees, and county or local add-ons.
+Use the calculator above for an estimate; confirm the final number with Washington State Department of Licensing (DOL) before paying.